srikanthonl/ngx-braintree/README.md

 		[buttonText]="'Pay'">
 	</ngx-braintree>

-> Make sure the value of **buttonText** is enclosed in single quotes
+> Make sure the value of **buttonText** is enclosed in single quotes.
-> More optional configurations in future releases.

 <h1>Braintree Server API</h1>

-Along with the client side work (which `ngx-braintree` component fully takes care of), Braintree also requires us to write two server side API methods.
-To successfully use the `ngx-braintree` component, a simple API with two methods is required.
+As mentioned above, along with the client side work (which `ngx-braintree` component fully takes care of), Braintree also requires us to write two server side API methods.
+To successfully use the `ngx-braintree` component, a simple API with two methods is required (.NET code for those two methods is shown above).
 One method's URL is the value for the **clientTokenURL** and other method's URL is the value for the **createPurchaseURL** properties of the `ngx-braintree` component.
 These API methods can be developed very easily on any server platform by visiting the following link https://developers.braintreepayments.com/start/hello-server/dotnet

 <h1>Issues</h1>